-From 2000 to 2002, change in usually eating dinner with families could not be assessed.
+From 2004 to 2006, there has been no change in usually eating dinner with families among 6th grade students in our school

 Individual food choices are made within the context of the family and the community.
 In order to be able to choose a nutritious diet, an affordable supply of health-promoting foods must be available.